yoshi88mx/RoomControl/RoomControl.WebAPI/README.md

 This is optional because the system once start, is ensure to build the database
 To Build the database: dotnet ef database update

+If you want to run using docker with your local instance of SQL Server
+To Docker: docker run --rm --name stat -it -d -p 8090:8080 -e ConnectionStrings:SQL="Server=host.docker.internal;Database=RoomsControl;User Id=YOURUSERNAMEHERE;Password=YOURPASSWORDHERE;" NAMEORHASHIMAGE

 # Setting
 You need to change the connectionString's into the appsetting.json file